-IQ is based on the SQL Anywhere (SA) server, and both use TDS to participate in a replication environment.
+IQ uses TDS to participate in a replication environment.
 The RMS uses jConnect to connect to the server.
-Neither the SA nor the IQ server contains internal RepAgent threads.
-The RMS tests the connection to the SA or IQ server to determine its availability.
+The IQ server contains internal RepAgent threads.
+The RMS tests the connection to the IQ server to determine its availability.

-Table C-4 describes the SQL Anywhere states.
+Table C-4 describes the IQ states.

-Table C-4: SA and IQ server states
+Table C-4: IQ server states